Micinek/micinek.github.io/_posts/2024-04-30-my-homelab.md

 Finaly i found some and build my most recent addition to homelab.
 Intel i9-11900, that will be (hopefully) enough for some years to come.
 This CPU was chosen mostly for iGPU and IntelQuickSync.
 Also it has enough horsepower for a lot more VMs than the older NUC i7-6700hq.
 Also with the chosen case i have room to add more HDDs, SSDs, and even some PCIe cards to play with.

+# My current status of homelab:
+- It's a homelab, I’m always working on this.
+But this current state, until i move it to my garden house ( i need to build it first...)

 ### Networking recap:
 Router/Firewall - Mikrotik RB5009Up ( 8port 1Gbit POE, 1x SFP+ 10Gbit )
  - 3x Unifi Protect cameras